-In August, Bud Light Seltzer was hiring for a new marketing position, Chief Meme Officer.
-“Great Seltzer.
+In August, Bud Light Seltzer was hiring for a new marketing position, Chief Meme Officer, a punchy job title with catchy hiring slogans to match; “Great Seltzer.
 Bad Memes,” talking about catchy headlines for job ads.
 This job ad is both colorful and creative.

 Bud Light Seltzer is hiring for a new position on its marketing team—the brand’s first chief meme officer. https://t.co/mHYfH3YQGa